nchekwa/cloud-iprange-feeder/README.md

 # juniper-srx-feeder
-IP address ranges from Cloud Providers (but not only)
+IP address ranges from Cloud Providers

 ## How to run:
 1) need to have pythone + pip (debian: apt-get install python-pip | centos: yum install -y pip)